 Intensive Support Team – RIST

-RIST programs support consumers with severe and persistent mental illness and co-occurring consumers to live independently in the community.
+RIST programs support consumers with severe and persistent mental illness and co-occurring disorders to live independently in the community.
 The treatment team provides on-site support in the consumer’s apartment and in the general community.
 This program is for individuals who were hospitalized in long-term psychiatric hospitals.

-Please contact Fredrick P. Niemann, Esq. today.
-He can be reached toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+Please get in touch with Fredrick P. Niemann, Esq. today.
+He can be reached at (732) 863-9900 or email him at fniemann@hnlawfirm.com.

 New Jersey Mental Health Assistance Attorney Serving These Counties: